Skip to content

 Realtime Datamodels

-Datamodels can be run to update in pseudo-real-time behavior, referred to as "realtime datamodels."
 The primary difference between realtime and regular datamodels is how information is passed to the datamodel.
-Realtime datamodels subscribe to a feed and are re-run either when changes are pushed to that feed, or after a specified time slot mimicking real-time behavior.
-This functionality can be useful for certain types of
+Realtime datamodels subscribe to a feed and are rerun either when changes are pushed to that feed, or after a specified time slot.
+This functionality mimics true real-time behavior and can be useful for certain types of visualizations.

 In this example, we created a real time heatmap off of the top3sym table.